 We will all strive to eradicate the myths and assumptions that can lead to some young people becoming alienated and disempowered, especially where the narrow approaches children may experience elsewhere may make it harder for them to challenge or question these radical influences.
-In our school this will be achieved by good teaching, primarily during PSHEE lessons.
+In our school this will be achieved by good teaching, primarily during PD lessons in Year 10.